zhaohuanqdcn/SURW/README.md

 - `memory_addr`: on target memory address accesses (read / write)
 - `lock_addr`: on lock accesses (acqire = read / release = write)

-Note that not all combinations are currently supported in this research prototype.
+*Note*: Not all combinations are currently supported in this research prototype.
 For example, `pct` can only be `alg2` and `urw` can only be `alg1`.

-[Not Recommended] To run one individual schedule manually, invoke
+To run one individual schedule manually, invoke
 ```
 LOG_FILE=<path to text log file> RANDOM_SEED=<random seed> \
 METHOD=<method> ALG1=<algorithm> ALG2=<algorithm> \